ibmresilient/resilient-reference/tech_workshop/README.md

 * Finally look at the description (you might have to reload the page) - you should have your name and then some lorem.
   ![screenshot](./screenshots/123.png)

-* We are now going to package the app so you could promote to production or send to someone.

-* First, we reload the customizations, this allows us to bundle workflows and rules or datatables as part of our package.

 ---

 ## Step 22: *Create RDAP Query Package*